 Tom did the hard yards at Property Vision, kept on building his experience, his knowledge and his contact book, and when he and Mark Parkinson felt the time was right, took the plunge.

 “Even though the market conditions in 2007 weren’t exactly encouraging, we did both feel pretty confident.”

-“One of the first houses I bought for a Middleton client really sums up why I love being on the buying side,” says Tom.
+“One of the first houses I worked on for a Middleton client really sums up why I love being in the prime property sector,” says Tom.
 “They had initially refused to even go and see the property, but I was so confident it was the right house that I asked him to return early from a trip.
 It’s not about the power of persuasion, it’s about really knowing your client.
 And I love being in a position where our judgement is implicitly trusted – that is key to everything for Middleton.”

-“Now that Middleton is such an established and respected brand in the buying market place, our job is to keep up the controlled growth of the business, ensure that we’re keeping our finger on the pulse.”
+“Now that Middleton is such an established and respected brand in the prime property market place, our job is to keep up the controlled growth of the business, ensure that we’re keeping our finger on the pulse.”